Josakko/HttpServer/README.md

 Download compiled version for windows or wine [here](https://github.com/Josakko/HttpServer/releases/tag/v1).

+### How do I use this server outside of my network?

 ## Need Help?

 If you need help contact me on my [discord server](https://discord.gg/xgET5epJE6).